Ayresome: Geography

 The Newport and Ayresome electoral wards cover most of the Ayresome area with the addition of Whinney Banks in the Ayresome ward and Newport in the Newport ward.
 Parliament Road and Crescent Road is the main centre for shopping in Ayresome and neighbouring Gresham Road for Newport; Middlesbrough centre, Whinney Banks on Acklam Road and Linthorpe (Linthorpe Road and Roman Road) are surrounding areas which also serves Ayresome.

 The area’s name is found in multiple road names in the area.
 A park off Heywood Street and Ayresome Gardens (formerly Ayresome Cemetery) to the north east of the area and the former Ayresome Park pitch are a green spaces in the area.
 Albert Park and the smaller Westbourne Park are near the area.

+Ayresome power station

+Ayresome power station used the waste heat from industrial processes to generate electricity for use in the area.

+Steam from industrial processes was delivered to the station’s steam turbine at 130 psi and 350 °F (9.0 barg and 177 °C).
+A 3 MW Richardson Westgarth turbo-alternator generated electricity at 2.9 kV.
+The power station was commissioned in 1934 and was owned and operated by North-Eastern Electricity Supply Company Limited prior to nationalisation of the electricity industry in 1948.
+Thereafter, it was owned and operated by the British Electricity Authority.
+Key historical data is shown in the table.